 It is not in the child's best interest to live with you.

 If anyone has started a dependency case in juvenile court, the superior court must wait until the juvenile court case ends OR the juvenile court judge agrees to share jurisdiction with the superior court.

 What if I do not know or am not sure who the father is?

-If paternity has not been established, you must try to figure out the father’s identity and serve the possible father(s) with the Petition.
+If parentage has not been established, you must try to figure out who the father might be and serve the possible father(s) with the Petition.
 The child's mother might help.
-If not, you may be able to use court or discovery procedures to identify possible fathers once you have filed your Petition.
+If not, there are procedures you may be able to use after you have filed your Petition.

-What if I cannot find a parent?
+I cannot find a parent.

 A non-parent custody order does not affect any parent who does not get proper notice of the petition.
 This includes parents

 you cannot serve with the court papers

 *The judge may issue a custody order covering the parent you found.
 It does not affect the other parent's rights.